jphong125/stellaapic/Writerside/topics/Withdrawl-balance.md

 # Withdrawl balance

 ## Overview
-This method transfers funds out of player’s balance (i.e. withdrawl) within Lucky Monaco system.
+**This method transfers funds out of player’s balance (i.e. withdrawl) within Lucky Monaco system.**

 Important: In cases where transfer call fails due to:

 ∙ network error (HTTP status ≠ 200)

 ∙ error: 1 (description: “internal error”) in response

 Operator should send idempotent retry calls (with the same externalTransactionId).
-Recommended actions are specified in 4.10 Error codes
+Recommended actions are specified in Error codes

 Important: The call is idempotent, i.e. sending it again only creates one transaction.